micahco/spmd/README.md

 ## How does it work?
-Spotify-Now works by send a dbus message to the Spotify player which then returns information on the song currently playing.
+spotify-now works by send a dbus message to the Spotify player which then returns information on the song currently playing.
 This data is then parsed using a combination of grep, tail, and cut commands.